Company Formation in Croatia

 What tax advantages are available for small businesses in Croatia?

-Companies with annual revenue below EUR 1,000,000 in Croatia pay corporate tax at a reduced rate of 10% instead of the standard 18%.
-Additionally, the simplified j.d.o.o. form allows starting a business with a minimum capital of EUR 1, significantly reducing startup costs for entrepreneurs.
+Companies with annual revenue up to EUR 995,000 in Croatia pay corporate income tax at a reduced rate of 10% instead of the standard 18%.
+In addition, the simplified j.d.o.o. allows starting a business with share capital from EUR 1, significantly reducing startup costs for entrepreneurs.

 What currency does Croatia use?